mistakelly/Data-structure-and-algorithm-in-python/README.md

-in the early days of programming, programmeers only have one wish or mechanism of anaylysing code, which is ?? 😂 guess you must have known the answer
+in the early days of programming, programmeers only have one wish or mechanism of anaylysing code, which is ?? 😂 guess you must have known the answer 😂😂, tell me nahhhh 🙏🙏, you don't want to talk abi ?? ok oo let me answer which is *("is the code working?")